Treatment Updated 7 min read

 The FDA approved Opdivo Qvantig (nivolumab and hyaluronidase-nvhy) on December 27, 2024, a subcutaneous formulation that delivers the same immunotherapy in under 5 minutes compared to the 30-minute intravenous infusion previously required.
 This approval includes the mesothelioma indication where nivolumab is used in combination with ipilimumab as first-line treatment.

-For mesothelioma patients who may receive nivolumab every 2-4 weeks for extended periods, the time savings and convenience of subcutaneous administration represents a meaningful improvement in treatment experience.
+For people with mesothelioma who may receive nivolumab every 2-4 weeks for extended periods, the time savings and convenience of subcutaneous administration represents a meaningful improvement in treatment experience.

 What Changed with This Approval